met4citizen/Hypergraph/README.md

 edges their causal relations.
 According to the Wolfram Model, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.
-- In `Phase` mode hyper-dimensional multiway space is projected in 3D by first constructing a graph based on groups of hyperedges and their nearest neighbours (k-NN) using Hamming distances.
-See [Appendix A](#appendix-a):
+- In `Phase` mode the hyper-dimensional multiway space is projected in 3D by using Hamming distances and k-NN algorithm (see [Appendix A](#appendix-a):
-Coordinatization of Local Multiway System by using Hyper-dimensional Vectors.
+Coordinatization of Local Multiway System by using Hyper-dimensional Vectors).
-According to Wolfram Model, positions in this so-called "branchial" space are related to quantum phase.
+According to Wolfram Model, positions in so-called "branchial" space are related to quantum phase.

 Media buttons let you reset the mode, start/pause the simulation and